raunakkapoor/hugo-amplify-website/content/post/2021-10-14-USA-Oregon-trip.md

 - [Village of Government Camp](https://mounthoodinfo.com/visitor-services/lodging/), lots of good lodging options are available here.

-## Day 2: Smith rock state park
+## Day 2: Little crater lake, Smith rock state park & Painted Hills

-We moved ahead towards our next destination [Smith rock state park](https://stateparks.oregon.gov/index.cfm?do=park.profile&parkId=36).
+Quick stop at [Little crater lake](https://www.alltrails.com/trail/us/oregon/little-crater-lake-trail).
+It is hidden treasure in Mount Hood National Forest.
+There is small trail which is easy & calming which will directly to the little crater lake.
+Give a visit if you are passing through.

-Things to do at Smith rock state park
+After that we moved towards our next destination [Smith rock state park](https://stateparks.oregon.gov/index.cfm?do=park.profile&parkId=36).
+Things to do at Smith rock state park :
 - [Trails and hikes](https://smithrock.com/hike).
 You can select easiest to more difficult to most difficult trails and spend quality time.
 - [Rock climbing](https://smithrock.com/climb) - Smith Rock State Park is one of the best routes in the country to rock climb, both sport and trad.